JewelBernal/springboot-ecommerce/README.md

+GitHub deleted something in here; currently not working.
+Fixing it. ;)

 E-commerce website made with SpringBoot Java for back-end stuff.
 Utilized TailwindCSS for front-end stuff.

 This is just a demo website, no actual transaction will be made here.
 However, be careful still with your important information/s.